Drum Dampening: The Ultimate Guide

 Tape: Add-On Drum Dampening

 This one is not always recommended, although it’s commonly done.
+Why do people tape their drums?
+Because it dampens the sound of course, but it’s not always the best option.
 Tape is a less versatile drum dampening solution, mainly because it leaves a sticky reside when you try to remove it… This makes it more of a permanent drum dampening method, and it sometimes ruins your drumhead when you take it off (especially if you have coated heads).
 So you’ve read the warning but still want to use tape for drum dampening?
 Okay!
 Read on to see what is the best tape to use for drums, and how to tape your drumheads.

 - Tape drumheads near the edge to reduce overtones, but still allow for some focused sustain.
 This is the usually the best place to put tape on drumheads, especially on the batter head.
 You’ll keep some tone, but stop some of the drum ringing.